Category Archives: Belgian Royals

 photo: SudPresse

-After the civil ceremony, Philippe and Mathilde and their families processed by car to the Cathedral of Saint Michael and Saint Gudula for the religious ceremony.
+After the civil ceremony, Philippe and Mathilde and their families traveled by car to the Cathedral of Saint Michael and Saint Gudula for the religious ceremony.
 Over 1200 guests were already assembled, and the church was decorated with over 25,000 roses, lilies, and amaryllis, matching the bride’s bouquet.
-The bride was walked down the aisle by her father, and joined Philippe at the altar.
+Mathilde’s father walked her down the aisle and she joined Philippe at the altar.
 Following a traditional Catholic service, with several readings and numerous musical interludes, the couple gave their vows and exchanged rings.
 Their witnesses for the religious ceremony were:

 For the Groom